In the Depths of Uncertainty: Rebecca Solnit on Keeping Hope Alive

 Rebecca Solnit on How to Hope in the Dark

-We're in a moment right now that, for many, feels absolutely crushing.
+For many, we're in a moment right now that feels crushing.

 A moment where the future feels so dark that it's almost easier not to think about it.

-Until the Saturday preceding the election, I did not think Kamala was going to win.
+Until the Saturday preceding the election, I did not think Kamala would win.
 Whether I finally allowed myself to hope or bought into what the political polls were selling, I don’t know.
 What’s true is I didn’t believe, and then I did.

 Now, following the results, I’m struggling with a mix of fear, incredulity, and frustration.
 It's easy to feel that everything I believe in—change, empathy, progress—is slipping away.